-Encountering a sense of Buddhism through my mother recommending Siddartha by Herman Hesse, I was then influenced by a friend who had visited a Theravadhan monastery.
+I first encountered Buddhism indirectly through my mother recommending Siddartha by Herman Hesse.
+The story intrigued me to find out more.
+I was then influenced by a friend who had visited a Theravadhan monastery, Harnham, in Northumberland.
 Visiting the same monastery in the early 1990's, I then spent some time at Amaravati in Hertfordshire which inspired me to seek more insight and understanding of my own and other's suffering.

 A couple of years later I discovered a class given by a disciple of Geshe Kelsang Gyatso Rinpoche when I was living in Aberdeen.
 This then led to me receiving teachings from Geshe Kelsang between 2003 and 2013, whilst attending many courses, retreats and festivals.